-From the Janković Family to Aston Martin
+From the Janković Family to Aston

 The first mint in Croatia operated in 1256-1260 in the small town of Pakrac.
 The Slavonian banovac, a silver coin produced there, was used not only in Slavonia, but also in Hungary, Slovenia, Romania and Bosnia.
-The medieval coin had the image of a marten on one side, so the people of Pakrac probably rightly believe that their coin is a forerunner of present-day Croatian currency, the kuna (literally "marten").
+On one side, the medieval coin featured the marten (kuna in Croatian), so the people of Pakrac rightfully believe that their coin is the predecessor of former Croatian currency, kuna.
 It was no accident that this little animal was used on the coin.
 Before the advent of money, its fur was a highly valuable means of payment.
-Although the mint remained in operation for only four years, after which it was relocated to Zagreb, its memory is still preserved in the Pakrac Town Museum, in the small palace Janković in the centre of town.
+Although the mint remained in operation for only four years, after which it was relocated to Zagreb, its memory is still preserved in the Pakrac Town Museum, in the small >> palace Janković in the centre of town.
 If you decide to visit the museum, you can make your own banovac to take home with you as an original Pakrac souvenir.